mit-cml/image-classification-explorer/README.md

 The http-server will automatically update after yarn build.

-INSTRUCTIONS BELOW NOW COVERED BY JUST RUNNING run-me.sh
+INSTRUCTIONS BELOW NOW COVERED BY JUST RUNNING ./run-me.sh (in ~)

 If the http-server process dies, cd into image-classification-explorer and yarn build. cd ~/, you should see cert.pem and key.pem